-- 1. Define social responsibility of a business. - 2.
-State two effects of noise pollution? - 3.
-What is environmental pollution? - 4.
-To give complete information regarding finance position of the company is the social responsibility of organization towards which interest group? - 5.
+- 1. To give complete information regarding finance position of the company is the social responsibility of organization towards which interest group? - 2.
 "Responsibility of a business extends beyond its economic responsibility."
 Mention the name of this responsibility.
-(Social Responsibility) - 6.
+(Social Responsibility) - 3.
 "A business organization has adopted the policy of refraining from profiteering and hoarding."
-Mention the interest group for which this policy is relevant? - 7.
+Mention the interest group for which this policy is relevant? - 4.
 "An Industrial unit discharges toxic gases from its chemical plant."
 Mention the type of pollution created by the unit.
-(Air Pollution) - 8.
+(Air Pollution) - 5.
 "Business must focus on the varied interest of the society:.
 Give any one reason in support of this statement.
 (As business is a part of society)